adityadlele/linux101/_sources/ex0.md

 `python ase.py`

 4. Download the *al2o321.xyz* file and visualize it using OVITO.
+(You can access your files using files tab [here]( https://myadroit.princeton.edu))

-Submit an image generated using OVITO showing the top and two side views of the structure in the downloaded file.
+Create an image using OVITO showing the top and two side views of the structure in the downloaded file.

 ## Part 3: LAMMPS
 1. Copy the following code to a file named in.lammps